wjlroe/wjlroe.github.com/source/_posts/2015-04-04-js-module-pattern.md

 as a superclass of those.
 We need a way to extend both those objects and extract the `container`-related behaviour and state so we don't have code duplication.
 In Ruby, we might create `container` as a `Module` and `include` it in our classes.

-The method pattern in JS allows us to do something quite similar, but first: a failing test:
+The method pattern in JS allows us to do something quite similar, but first, let's write a failing test:

 ```javascript
 this.describe("player", function() {